Clinical trials helped prove the science behind the Total Wellbeing Diet.

 - appropriately presented personal/group results at the completion of the study

-- attention to detail and ongoing support from the clinical research unit personnel.
+- attention to detail and ongoing support from the nutrition and health research clinic personnel.

 The clinical research team has the specialised support of Research Dieticians, Registered Nurses and Clinical Trial Managers.

-The public entrance to CSIRO’s purpose built Clinical Research Unit is on Kintore Avenue, Adelaide, South Australia.
-The building is at the north-eastern corner of the University of Adelaide’s city Campus.
+The public entrance to CSIRO’s purpose-built nutrition and health research clinic is on Kintore Avenue, Adelaide, South Australia.
+The building is at the north-eastern corner of the University of Adelaide’s city campus.

 Register as a Volunteer

-If you are interested in participating in future studies, please follow the link below to page 2 and complete the online registration of interest form.
+If you are interested in participating in future studies, please complete the online registration of interest form.

-For more information on volunteering for clinical trials, contact CSIRO Enquiries on 1300 363 400 or email the Clinical Research Unit at CRUstudies@csiro.au.
+For more information on volunteering for clinical trials, contact CSIRO Enquiries on 1300 363 400 or email us at CRUstudies@csiro.au.

 Current volunteers who wish to change their contact details or unsubscribe from the database can complete the online form on page 3.

-Find out more about the work CSIRO does in Food.
+Find out more about the work CSIRO does in Health and Wellbeing.